hhvm/user-documentation/guides/hhvm/01-installation/07-building-from-source.md

 ## Requirements

 - An `x86_64` system
- - GCC 5 or above
 - Several GB of RAM
+- MacOS:
+  - Sierra or High Sierra
+  - Clang from Xcode Command Line Tools
+- Linux:
+  - GCC 5 or GCC 7
+  - we only actively support building on distributions we create binary packages for; your mileage may vary on other systems

 ### GCC 5

-If your system comes with an earlier GCC, you must build GCC and G++; we [script a minimal build](https://github.com/hhvm/packaging/blob/master/build-deps/build-gcc) for several of our binary packages.
+If your Linux-based system comes with an earlier GCC, you must build GCC and G++; we [script a minimal build](https://github.com/hhvm/packaging/blob/master/build-deps/build-gcc) for several of our binary packages.

 HHVM might build with GCC 4.9, however: